gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

-Also, the plots from our toy experiments training with 4 classes is below:
+Also, the plots from our toy experiments training with 4 classes are below:

 <p align="center">
   <img src="figures/toy_results.png" alt="cifar10_sample_output" width="90%">